ryanongra/tp/docs/UserGuide.md

 ### Adding person to an event : `addPersonToEvent`

-Adds a person in the address book to an event in the address book.
+Adds a person in the application to an event in the application.
 Upon execution of this command, all `Person` and `Event` will be displayed.

 Format: `addPersonToEvent n/NAME ev/EVENT_NAME`

-* Both the `Person` and `Event` must exist in the address book.
+* Both the `Person` and `Event` must exist in the application.

 Examples:
 * `addPersonToEvent n/John Doe ev/Dinner Event`